JvSRS97/JvSRS97/README.md

 </div>

 ### João Victor Reis
-Software Developer adept in bringing forth expertise in design, installation, testing and maintenance of software systems.
 Student of Applied and Computational Mathematics at the Federal University of Sergipe.

 </br></br>
 <span align="left">